Low Glycemic Index Light Tiramisu in a Jar | Lighter and Richer in Fiber

-We prepare it in single servings: light tiramisu in a jar.
+We prepare it as a single serving: low glycemic index light tiramisu in a jar.

-Tiramisu is a cold spoon dessert that everyone agrees on but is quite high in calories and fat.
+Tiramisu is a cold spoon dessert that pleases everyone but is rather high in calories and fat.

 – egg yolk;